 Chambers & Associates provides Strategic Planning for a positive future and transformational change support for an Energy Sector Client.

-The vision for the future is to have a structure which enhances cost efficiency for the benefit of consumers and the economy in general.
+The vision for the future is to have a structure that enhances cost efficiency for the benefit of consumers and the economy in general.
 Each LDS will need to establish strategic directions to address these concerns and develop leadership capability to adapt quickly to their changing needs.
-Historically, strategic planning is driven top down due to the nature of such a regulated industry and lack of competition.
+Historically, strategic planning is driven top-down due to the nature of such a regulated industry and lack of competition.